anulav2/hid-sp18-513/deprecated/pi-docker.md

+DO NOT MODIFY, this file is now maintained in book/cloud-clusters

 # Pi Docker
 Docker is a tool that allows you to deploy applications inside of software containers.
 It is a method of packaging software, to include not only your